Commerce Protocol (x402)

 get_details() → Map

-Returns the escrow's current state for off-chain inspection (provider address, amount, deadline timestamp, and settled boolean).
+Returns the escrow's current state for off-chain inspection (depositor, provider, token, amount, judge, deadline timestamp, and settled boolean).

 Contract Error Codes: